NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Feel free to look at the `temp/backend-tbc-ontap-san.yaml` file that was used to configure the Trident backend.

-To confirm that the backend has been appropriatedly configured, run this command:
+To confirm that the backend has been appropriately configured, run this command:
 ```bash
 kubectl get tridentbackendconfig -n trident
 ```